blargoflatsome/fourshame/content/articles/roudgara-forest.md

 Fearsome druidic tribes of the Black.
 Rarely seen until recently.
 Some say there are merely men like any other but the elders caution against such hubris.
 The Shadowmen are enemies of the Spirit Mother and abhor her light.
 Venture softly off the illuminated paths of the forest.

 After an attack on the Spirit Garden of Wolf Grove, it's been revealed that the shadowmen can claim the loyalty of others by infecting them with Darkweed.
-Curing this affliction requires a rather expensive spell, Greater Restoration.
+Curing this affliction requires Greater Restoration.

 ### The Beast Kings